Polardreams/GeeksRun4/README.md

 *Multidex
+modify your project gradl
-a) write in app gradle:
+a) write in defaultConfig {} ... multiDexEnabled true
-defaultConfig {
-        //...
-        multiDexEnabled true
-    }

-dependencies {
-  //...
-    implementation 'com.android.support:multidex:1.0.3'
+b) write dependencies {} ... implementation 'com.android.support:multidex:1.0.3'
-}

-b) go to AndroidManifest and include the following in the application
+c) go to AndroidManifest and include the following in the application-tag
     <application
 //...
         android:name="android.support.multidex.MultiDexApplication" >